Friday, May 28, 2010

 Pressure Cooker Hard Boiled Eggs

 Pour 1 cup of water into the pressure cooker with a rack at the bottom.
 Place eggs on the rack (without touching each other).
 Cook on low pressure for 9 minutes.
 Immediately release the pressure and remove the eggs to an ice bath.
-(Large eggs 9 minutes/Extra-Large eggs 10 minutes/Small eggs 8 minutes)
+(Large eggs 9 minutes/Extra-Large eggs 10 minutes/Medium eggs 8 minutes)

 To Devil the Yolks